 Question/Goal Decision rule Data needs 1 Are we mitigating the spread of the highest concentration portions of the plume?
 If field data from the NWPGS well field and mathematical modeling of the plume indicate that the NWPGS is not mitigating the spread of the highest TCE and 99 Tc concentration portions of the Northwest Plume, then NWPGS operations will be evaluated and appropriate actions taken.
 Field data will be collected from the NWPGS well field. ^a 2 Are we effectively meeting operational goals of 5 ppb or less TCE and 900 pCi/L or less 99 Tc discharging from C-612?
 If discharge levels of TCE exceed 5 ppb or discharge levels of 99 Tc exceed 900 pCi/L, then NWPGS operations will be evaluated and appropriate actions taken.
 TCE and 99 Tc samples will be collected from the NWPGS effluent (HV-171).
 3 Are we satisfying the regulatory limit of 81 ppb or less for TCE at Outfall 001?
 If 81 ppb or greater of TCE is detected at the C-612 effluent, then operations will be shut down, the system will be evaluated, and the appropriate actions taken.
 TCE samples will be collected at HV-171.
 4 What levels of TCE are being discharged into the atmosphere?
-If the NWPGS exceeds its allocated portion of TCE emissions for environmental remediation activities, NWPGS operations will be evaluated and appropriate actions taken.
+If the NWPGS exceeds its allocated portion of TCE emissions for environmental remediation activities, ^b NWPGS operations will be evaluated and appropriate actions taken.
 TCE samples will be collected from the NWPGS influent (HV-082) and effluent (HV-171).
 Mass balance calculations will be performed using the above data.
 5 What levels of 99 Tc are being discharged to the atmosphere?
-These data are required to be collected for annual National Emissions Standards for Hazardous Air Pollutants calculations.
-Technetium-99 samples will be collected from the NWPGS influent (HV-82), air stripper effluent (HV-014), and effluent (HV-171).
-6 Are we meeting the requirements stated in the Facility and Nuclear Safety evaluation?
-If TCE or 99 Tc levels, flow rates, or operating system conditions exceed levels or change from the current safety evaluation, then immediate action will be taken followed by a system evaluation and other appropriate actions.
-TCE and 99 Tc samples will be collected from the NWPGS influent (HV-082).
-Daily NWPGS flow rates will be calculated from operational data.
+These data are required to be collected for annual National Emissions Standards for Hazardous Air Pollutants (NESHAP) calculations. ^c Technetium-99 samples will be collected from the NWPGS influent (HV-082), air stripper effluent (HV-014), and effluent (HV-171).
+6 Reserved Reserved Reserved

-Table 2.
-Principal Study Questions, Decision Rules, and Data Needs (Continued)
+Table 3.
+Principal Study Questions, Decision Rules, and Data Needs